Search in Slack

 After performing a search:

-- Tap Messages or Files to switch between results.
+- Tap Messages, Canvases, Files, Channels, People, or Workflows to switch between results.

 Note: When you use Slack on your desktop, you’ll see more filtering options than you will on the mobile apps.